graeme-a-stewart/podio-hdf5-evaluation/README.md

     - We recommend using the latest stable version of ROOT (6.16.00).
     - Downloading a [pre-built](https://root.cern.ch/content/release-61600)
       version of ROOT is perfectly acceptable.
+    - N.B.
+In the `graemeastewart/u18-podio` container this is provided for you, installed into `/opt`.

 1. Compile PODIO and run its unit tests, to check that your development setup is working.